CallumGilly/DragonBoatApp/README.md

 # DragonBoatApp
-An application to help with sceduling training and loading the dragon boat.
+An application to help with scheduling training and loading the dragon boat.

 ## Reasoning